Click on the category to expand questions and answers.

 What if I want to extend my trip?
 Can you recommend other hotels?

 If you would like to visit Antigua or Guatemala City, we have recommendations in our Guest Welcome Kit.
-For other locations, just ask and if we have reliable information, we are happy to pass it on.

 What is the language in Guatemala?
 Do people speak English?